-2 radar and experiment data description
+2 Radar and experimental data description

-The PMSE observations used here were obtained with 224MHz EISCAT VHF radar from 2004 to 2015.
-EISCAT VHF radar is located at Tromsø, Norway (69.35°N, 19.14°E), using a parabolic cylindrical
+The PMSE observations used here were obtained with 224 MHz EISCAT VHF radar from 2004 to 2015.
+The EIS-CAT VHF radar is located at Tromsø, Norway (69.35° N, 19.14° E), using a parabolic cylindrical $120 \text{ m} \times 40 \text{ m}$ antenna.

-$120\text{m}\times40\text{m}$ antenna.
 It is a powerful tool to study the lower ionosphere.
 Detailed descriptions of the radar can be found in Baron (1986).
-The measurements by EISCAT radar are very well suited for investigating the characteristics of PMSE (for previous work, see e.g. Li et al., 2010 and references therein).
-It has frequency and phase modulation capability with pulse length of $1~\mu s$ to 2~ms. The parameters are shown in Table 1 for accuracy control of EISCAT VHF radar.
+The measurements by EISCAT radar are very well suited for investigating the characteristics of PMSEs (for previous work, see, e.g., Li et al., 2010, and references therein).
+It has frequency and phase modulation capability with a pulse length of 1 μs to 2 ms. The parameters are shown in Table 1 for accuracy control of EISCAT VHF radar.

-EISCAT VHF radar ran several standard experiment modes: "manda, beata, bella, tau7, arcd (arc_dlayer) and tau1".
-The main differences between these experiment modes are illustrated in Table 2.
-The manda and arcd modes mainly used for low altitude detection and provide spectral measurements at mesospheric altitude.
-Therefore, the accurate data used in this study is mainly provided by manda and arcd modes.
+EISCAT VHF radar ran several standard experimental modes: manda, beata, bella, tau7, arcd (arc_dlayer), and tau1.
+The main differences between these experimental modes are illustrated in Table 2.
+The manda and arcd modes are mainly used for low-altitude detection and provide spectral measurements at mesospheric altitude.
+Therefore, the accurate data used in this study are mainly provided by manda and arcd modes.